Hibernate Interview IMP Question

 Hibernate, with Transparent Persistence, cache is set to

-application work space.
+space.
 Relational tuples are moved to this

 cache as a result of query.
 It improves performance if client

-application reads same data many times for
+data many times for

 same write.
 Automatic Transparent Persistence allows the

-developer to concentrate more on business logic rather than this
+concentrate more on business logic rather than this

 application code.